azendoo/az_release_notes/README.md

 # Monday, 5th October 2015 ( 4.27.0 )
 * Subjects analytics dashboard
-* Add zoom on media galery
+* Zoom on media galery
 * Allow workspace admin to manage all subjects

 # Wednesday, 23th September 2015 ( 4.26.0 )
-* Add RichPreview for Vimeo and Youtube
+* RichPreview for Vimeo and Youtube

 # Wednesday, 16th September 2015 ( 4.25.0 )
 * Full rewrite of sign-in / sign-up and invitations

 # Tuesday, 15th September 2015 ( 4.24.0-2 )
 * Sidemenu style update (colors, Help button, etc)
-* Add "View all subjects" link in sidemenu
+* "View all subjects" link in sidemenu
 * Style updates relative to direct messages
 * Fix scroll for long list of workspace in sidemenu
 * Fix emojis icon

 # Friday, 11th September 2015 ( 4.23.0 )
-* Add RichPreview for Twitter
+* RichPreview for Twitter
 * Task card polish

 # Friday, 11th September 2015 ( 4.22.1-6 )
 * Capitalize Activity's service
-* Add workpaces and subjects in task print page
+* Workpaces and subjects in task print page
 * Capitalize Zapier activity
 * Style update on Subscription pages
 * Fix subscription dashboard if a manager is no longer in a workspace